 \section{Related Works}

-Recent years, many works study the implicit regularization \citep{kukavcka2017regularization} for various problems.
-Progress has been achieved for many problems, e.g., matrix/tensor factorization, deep linear neural networks, NNs in the NTK regime, linear and nonlinear models and general nonlinear deep NNs.
+In recent years, many works have studied the implicit regularization \citep{kukavcka2017regularization} for various problems.
+Progress has been achieved for many of them, e.g., matrix/tensor factorization, deep linear neural networks, NNs in the NTK regime, linear and nonlinear models, and general nonlinear deep NNs.
 We recapitulate some of these works as follows.

-For general non-linear NNs, empirical studies suggest that NNs have an implicitly regularization towards low-complexity function during the training \citep{arpit2017closer,kalimeris2019sgd,goldt2020modeling,jin2019quantifying}.
+For general non-linear NNs, empirical studies suggest that NNs have an implicit regularization towards low-complexity function during training process \citep{arpit2017closer,kalimeris2019sgd,goldt2020modeling,jin2019quantifying}.
 For example, the frequency principle \citep{xu_training_2018,xu2019frequency,rahaman2018spectral,zhang2021linear,xu2022overview} quantifies the implicit regularization of ``simple solution'' by showing that NNs learn the data from low to high frequency, i.e., implicit low-frequency regularization.
-The deep frequency principle qualitatively explains why deep learning can be faster by empirically showing that the effective target function for a deeper hidden layer biases towards lower frequency during the training \citep{xu2020deep}.
+The deep frequency principle qualitatively explains why deep learning can be faster by empirically showing that the effective target function for a deeper hidden layer biases towards lower frequency during the trainin \citep{xu2020deep}.
 However, such low-complexity/low-frequency regularization of general deep non-linear models is hard to be characterized by an exact function in general.
-Several special cases are often studied, for example, the model linear w.r.t. trainable parameters, the model linear w.r.t. both trainable parameters and input, and the model with homogeneous property.
+Only several special cases are studied, for example, the models linear w.r.t. trainable parameters, models linear w.r.t. both trainable parameters and inputs, and those with certain homogeneous properties.